-- 1. The principal responsibility of the Board of Directors (subject to their fiduciary duties) is the formulation and implementation of ScottishPower Group strategy and in formulating ScottishPower Group strategy the Directors shall take into account Iberdrola Group strategy where the Directors believe this is in the interests of the ScottishPower Group. - 2.
+- The principal responsibility of the Board of Directors (subject to their fiduciary duties) is the formulation and implementation of ScottishPower Group strategy and in formulating ScottishPower Group strategy the Board of Directors shall take into account Iberdrola Group strategy where the Board of Directors believes this is in the interests of the ScottishPower Group. - 2.
 In addition, without prejudice to the power of the shareholder(s) of the Company (in such capacity) to take shareholder type decisions in relation to the Company, there are a number of matters reserved exclusively to the Board of Directors (or to any committee of the Board of the Directors duly authorised in this regard), subject to matters delegated to Scottish Power Generation Holdings Limited, Scottish Power Energy Networks Holdings Limited and ScottishPower Renewable Energy Limited boards of directors pursuant to their respective terms of reference in force from time to time. - 3.
-Within the scope of its authority relating to the general duty of supervision, organisation and strategic coordination of the ScottishPower Group, the Board of Directors shall deal with the following matters, among others: - a) disseminate, implement and monitor in respect of the head of business sub-holding companies of the ScottishPower Group, the policies, strategies and general guidelines established by Iberdrola, S.A. as the holding company of the Iberdrola Group (and as adopted by the Company) in the interest of all the companies in the Iberdrola Group, taking into account the characteristics and peculiarities of the businesses carried out by the sub-holding companies and respecting their autonomy to carry out the day-to-day administration and effective management of their businesses, as well as their responsibility for the ordinary control thereof; - b) approve the annual consolidated budget of the Company and its subsidiaries taking into account their budget forecasts and in accordance with the budgetary bases of Iberdrola, S.A. as the holding company of the Iberdrola Group; - approve, following a report from the Audit and Compliance Committee, the financial information relating (directly or indirectly) to the Company and its subsidiaries, which shall have also been reviewed by the auditor of the Company, if appropriate; - d) approve the non-financial information relating (directly or indirectly) to the Company and its subsidiaries, in so far as required for the non-financial information reporting of Iberdrola, S.A., the Company and/or the ScottishPower Group;
+Within the scope of its authority relating to the general duty of supervision, organisation and strategic coordination of the ScottishPower Group, the Board of Directors shall deal with the following matters, among others: - a) disseminate, implement and monitor in respect of the head of business companies of the ScottishPower Group, the policies, strategies and general guidelines established by Iberdrola, S.A. as the holding company of the Iberdrola Group (and as adopted by the Company) in the interest of all the companies in the Iberdrola Group, taking into account the characteristics and peculiarities of the countries or territories in which they operate, as well as the activities or businesses carried out by the sub-holding companies and the head of business companies and respecting their autonomy to carry out the effective management and day-to-day administration of their activities or businesses, as well as their responsibility for the ordinary control thereof; - b) approve the annual consolidated budget of the Company and its direct or indirect subsidiaries taking into account their budget forecasts and in accordance with the budgetary bases of Iberdrola, S.A. as the holding company of the Iberdrola Group; - c) approve, following a report from the Audit and Compliance Committee, the financial information relating to the Company and its direct or indirect subsidiaries, which shall have also been reviewed by the auditor of the Company, if appropriate. - d) approve the non-financial information relating to the Company and its direct or indirect subsidiaries, in so far as required for the non-financial information reporting of Iberdrola, S.A., the Company and/or the ScottishPower Group;